downthecrop/checkra1n-twrp/README.md

 ## Support

 I will not respond to errors or problems on Twitter but you should still follow me.
+Report problems here

 - Twitter at <a href="http://twitter.com/downthecrop" target="_blank">`@downthecrop`</a>
 - YouTube at <a href="http://youtube.com/downthecrop" target="_blank">`@downthecrop`</a>